knutin/elli/README.md

 high-throughput, low-latency HTTP APIs.
 If robustness and performance is more important than general purpose features, then `elli` might be for you.
 If you find yourself digging into the implementation of a webserver, `elli` might be for you.
+If you're building web services, not web sites, then `elli` might be for you.

 Elli is used in production at Wooga and Game Analytics.
+Elli requires R15 or newer.

 ## Features